Long-Form Synthetic Data Generation: Same LLM, Dramatically Different Results

 Discussion

-- Watch for mode collapse: Count unique topics/structures in your outputs
+- Mode collapse: Count unique topics and structures in your outputs

-- Watch for style drift: Compare formatting and structure to your inputs
+- Style drift: Compare formatting to your input examples

-- Watch for length shrinkage: Are your outputs significantly shorter than your inputs?
+- Length shrinkage: Check whether outputs are significantly shorter than inputs

-One approach satisfies your specifications.
-The other collapses into repetitive, homogenized outputs.
-Beyond these three failure modes, raw LLM generation also introduces LLM hallucination: fabricated values and invented facts that accumulate silently across large runs.
-DataFramer’s verification and revision loops are designed to catch these before they reach your dataset.
+Beyond these, raw LLM generation can introduce fabricated values that accumulate silently across large runs.
+DataFramer’s verification and revision loops catch these before they reach your dataset.

 Synthetic Text-to-SQL Data Generation with 100% SQL Validity Using Claude Haiku